top of page

 Water

-Meaning and Symbolization.
+Five Elements Meaning and Symbolism

 The Five Elements Theory is a philosophical term in ancient Chinese culture that defines the nature and attributes of everything in the universe and its movements.